lillialexis/e3db/README.md

 Now that the client is configured, we can write a record into E3DB.
 It will be encrypted automatically and uploaded to the database.

+- This starts with constructing metadata about the record itself; the writer ID and client ID, as well as the content type.
+- The "feedback" content type is what we use for sharing end-to-end encrypted feedback about E3DB itself :)
+- The map from String to String is the set of name/value pairs that are converted to JSON.
+The values are encrypted and written to E3DB, all transparently.

 ```java
 Meta writeMeta = new Meta(clientId, clientId, "feedback");
 HashMap <String, String> map = new HashMap();